FOXYTHEPIRATE21/Weird-Volume-Control/README.md

 This project is an interactive exploration of unconventional volume controls using JavaScript and HTML.
 It lets you experiment with two different approaches to manipulate the volume of a song by arranging draggable points on a canvas.

+#Warning
+The app is just for fun and its pretty simple, the heuristic is using a matrix(5 rows and 3 columns), so u have to drag the points and paint he number like this:
+Row 1: X X X
+Row 2: X   X
+Row 3: X   X
+Row 4: X   X
+Row 5: X X X

+Row 1:   X
+Row 2: X X
+Row 3:   X
+Row 4:   X
+Row 5: X X X

+Row 1: X X X
+Row 2:     X
+Row 3: X X X
+Row 4: X
+Row 5: X X X

+If you dont draw the numbers like this, probably it wont work, have fun!

 ## Available Modes

 ### 1. Normal Mode (`dragvolumecontrol.js`)